-

 What are the main differences in M&A transaction terms between acquiring a business from a trade seller and financial sponsor backed company in your jurisdiction?

 The representations and warranties provided by financial sponsors and management in a secondary LBO are generally limited to core warranties, i.e. title to shares, capacity, authority, absence of conflicts and insolvency, whereas the scope of the representations and warranties granted by trade sellers is substantially wider and will cover operational matters (e.g. compliance with laws, employment, taxes etc.).
+As to maximize deal certainly, private-equity sellers are generally also very reluctant to accept any condition precedent to the completion of the transaction other than the mandatory regulatory ones.
 Almost all transactions involving financial sponsors are based on locked box mechanisms whereas trade sellers may continue to use completion accounts.
 However, the use of locked box mechanisms is more and more frequent in trade sales as well.
 Financial sponsors, unlike trade sellers, will also refuse non-compete or non-solicit undertakings so as to avoid any constraints in their future acquisitions.
-Finally, because they want to stream up the proceeds as soon as possible after completion of the transaction, financial sponsors tend to refuse to assume any residual liability vis-à-vis the purchasers.
+As they want to be able to stream up to their LPs their exit proceeds as soon as possible after completion of the transaction, financial sponsors tend to refuse to assume any residual liability vis-à-vis the purchasers.
 As a result, specific indemnities are quite rare.
 Financial sponsors will also be reluctant to put in place escrow accounts to guarantee the payment of any indemnification amount.
+More generally, management package considerations tend to be crucial in the deal-making process for PE-backed deals.

 On an acquisition of shares, what is the process for effecting the transfer of the shares and are transfer taxes payable?